lomaverde/ebf-development-guidelines/README.md

 JPClassName.m
 ```

+Files should be stored in a logical group hierarchy in Xcode which is dublicated 1-by-1 with a folder hierarchy on disk.

 __Note__: A file name should __never__ be named with the same prefix as an Apple provided class, with the exception of _Categories_, whose file naming conventions are described below.

 ## Classes